•George Gund Foundation Annual Report Commission, Cleveland, Ohio 2015

 •Massachusetts Cultural Council Artist Grant Finalist 1999

-Lisa Kessler's photographs are in the permanent collections of the Philadelphia Museum of Art, Danforth Art Museum, and the Teaching Collection of Lehigh University Art Galleries.
+Lisa Kessler's photographs are in the permanent collections of the Philadelphia Museum of Art, The Cleveland Museum of Art, Danforth Art Museum, and the Teaching Collection of Lehigh University Art Galleries.
 In 2015 she was awarded the George Gund commission to photograph the transformation of the Cleveland Public Schools.

 She is a 2011 recipient of a Massachusetts Cultural Council Artist Fellowship and was runner-up for the Honickman Foundation First Book Prize in Photography, Center for Documentary Studies, for her work on the clergy sex abuse crisis.